MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 Since our main question is centered around power outage durations and causes, we will be doing univariate analysis on the distributions of `'CAUSE.CATEGORY'` and `'OUTAGE.DURATION'`.

+This bar chart shows the distribution of `'CAUSE.CATEGORY'`:
 <iframe
   src="assets/Counts by Cause Category.html"
   width="900"